Yee627/Hotel-Reservation-Application/README.md

   - Viewing all of the rooms in the hotel.
   - Viewing all of the hotel reservations.
   - Adding a room to the hotel application.

+- Reservation Requirements
+  - Avoid conflicting reservations.
+A single room may only be reserved by a single customer per a checkin and checkout date range.
+  - Search for recommended rooms.
+If there are no available rooms for the customer's date range, a search will be performed that displays recommended rooms on alternative dates.
+The recommended room search will add seven days to the original checkin and checkout dates to see if the hotel has any availabilities, and then display the recommended rooms/dates to the customer.
+  > Example: If the customers date range search is 1/1/2020 – 1/5/2020 and all rooms are booked, the system will search again for recommended rooms using the date range 1/8/2020 - 1/12/2020.
+If there are no recommended rooms, the system will not return any rooms.